sarangppande/CSE-592/index.md

 ## Welcome

-My name is Sarang Pande, I am currently pursuing Masters of Science in Computer Science at Stony Brook University.
+My name is **Sarang Pande**, I am a Masters in Computer Science student at Stony Brook University.

 ### Little background about me